ZAH Guide

 - All people working at LSW: all.lsw(at)uni-heidelberg.de

-These e-mail-lists are dynamically created from the personnel data base within the ZAH web page.
-Members of the ZAH can reach these aliases from their eMail account.
-Email-groups accociated with somebody are displayed whenever you click the persons' name on this list.
+These e-mail-lists are maintained from our internal data base.
+Members of the ZAH can reach these aliases from their eMail-account.
+Email-groups associated with somebody are displayed whenever you click the persons' name on this list.

 Astrophysical environment in Heidelberg